-(1) Bonus.
-Cash bonuses are awarded based on specific pre-established performance measures and therefore are reported in column (g) under Non-Equity Incentive Plan Compensation.
+- (1) Bonus.
+Cash bonuses are awarded based on specific pre-established performance measures and therefore are reported in column (g) under Non-Equity Incentive Plan Compensation. - Stock Awards.

-(2) Stock Awards.
 For all the Named Officers except Mr. Cook, the amounts reported in this column for 2019 reflect the aggregate grant date fair value of PBRSUs granted to each of them in 2019 pursuant to the Company's new Growth Performance Plan under the stockholder-approved Colgate-Palmolive Company 2013 Incentive Compensation Plan (the "2013 Plan").
 These PBRSUs will be earned and will vest in shares of Common Stock to the extent the pre-established performance measures are met over the 2019-2021 performance cycle.
-Given his change in role, Mr. Cook did not receive PBRSUs pursuant to the Growth Performance Plan.
+Given These PBRSUs will be earlied and will vest in shales of Collinion Stock to the exercise performance plans.
 Since these awards are subject to future performance conditions, the aggregate values at the grant date reflected in this column for those awards were based on the probable outcome of those conditions at the grant date, consistent with applicable accounting guidance.
 For a description of how the aggregate grant date fair value of the PBRSUs was calculated, see Note 8 ("Capital Stock and Stock-Based Compensation Plans") to the Company's Consolidated Financial Statements included in its Annual Report on Form 10-K for the year ended December 31, 2019.
 The below table provides the aggregate value of these PBRSUs at the grant date at the threshold, target and maximum performance levels.
 The actual value of the PBRSUs at the time of payout will depend upon achievement of the performance measures as well as the price of the Company's Common Stock at the time of vesting.

-2019-20 21 PBRSUs Granted 3 /14/19
+2019-2021 PBRSUs Granted 3/1 4/19

+• Value at Target

+Value at Level (Reported Value at

+Threshold in Column Maximum

+Level (e) above) Level

-Named Officer Value at Threshold Level (\$) ^(a) Value at Target Level (Reported in Column (e) above) (\$) ^(a) Value at Maximum Level (\$) ^(a)
+Named Officer (\$) ^(a) (\$) ^(a) (\$) ^(a)

 lan Cook

 Noel R. Wallace 342,317 3,423,370 6,846,739

 Henning I. Jakobsen 88,771 887,645 1,775,290

 Jennifer M. Daniels 78,154 781,670 1,563,341

 Prabha Parameswaran 57,926 579,398 1,158,797

 Panagiotis Tsourapas 66,730 666,960 1,333,920

-(a) The amount of shares earned at the conclusion of the 2019-2021 performance cycle will increase or decrease by up to 25% based on the Company's total shareholder return relative to the Comparison Group.
+(a) The amount of shares earned at the conclusion of the 2019-2021 performance cycle will increase or decrease by up to 25% based on the Company's total shareholder return relative to the Comparison Group